 Independent of the internal format, Sentry supports three kinds of custom repositories:

 HTTP Symbol Server: An HTTP server that serves debug files at a configurable path.
 Lookups in the server should generally be case-insensitive, although an explicit casing can be configured in the settings.
+Note that sentry requires a minimum download speed of 4Mb/s to fetch DIFs from custom HTTP symbol servers.

 Amazon S3 Bucket: Either an entire S3 bucket or a subdirectory.
 This requires